 28 The World Telecommunication Development Conference (WTDC) may assign temporary authority to TDAG to consider and act on matters specified by WTDC.
 TDAG may consult with the Director on these matters, if necessary.
 WTDC should assure itself that the special functions entrusted to TDAG do not require financial expenses exceeding the ITU-D budget.
 The report on TDAG activity on the fulfilment of specific functions shall be submitted to the next WTDC.
 Such authority shall terminate when the following WTDC meets, although WTDC may decide to extend it for a designated period.

 29 TDAG holds regular scheduled meetings, included in the ITU-D timetable of meetings.
+The BDT Director, in cooperation with the TDAG Chairman, must make every possible effort so that the planned period for meetings does not coincide with any major religious occasion.
 The meetings should take place as necessary, but at least once a year.
 The timing of meetings should be such as to allow TDAG to effectively review the draft operational plan before its adoption and implementation.
 TDAG meetings should not take place in conjunction with the study group meetings.
-Meetings of the advisory groups of the three Sectors of the Union should preferably be held back to back whenever possible.

 30 In the interest of minimizing the length and costs of the meetings, the chairman of TDAG should collaborate with the Director in making appropriate advance preparation, for example by identifying the major issues for discussion.